Financial Conference Speakers

 Audiences come away feeling powerfully motivated and with his five step business coaching process for achieving radical change by engaging the latest online techniques – a process that can work for any business.

-“Tony is a magician…unbelievable results” Your Mates Removals
+“Tony is a magician…unbelievable results” Laszlo – Your Mates Removals

-“The insights given by Tony from first hand experience in such diverse areas was truly amazing” Certified Painters
+“The insights given by Tony from first hand experience in such diverse areas was truly amazing” James – Certified Painters

 “We learned more in the hour presentation than most of us could have learned in reading a years worth of books!”
-Personal Trainers Sydney
+Maria – Personal Trainers Sydney

 Email tony at email@example.com for more information on how he can assist at your next event.

-Planning a successful conference can sound like a monumental task.
+Planning a successful conference can sound like a monumental task if you are doing it for the first time.

-+First of all, why are you having this event?
++First of all, what are the objectives of this event?

-+Does it need to be on a large scale, or can it be handled with only a few people?
++Does it need to be organised with a large team, or can it be handled with only a few people?

 +Who is coming?
 What kind of attendees?
 Is this compulsory?